Leros: Post-war history

 After the Germans evacuated the island, Leros came under British administration until 7 March 1948 when Leros, together with the other Dodecanese Islands, was united with Greece.
 During the post-war years, the Greek government utilized numerous buildings in Leros for various reasons.
 In 1959, the mental hospital of Leros was founded in Lepida.
 During the junta of the Colonels, the island was used as a place of internal exile for political dissenters, with old Italian barracks of the island used as an internment camp.

 During the dictatorship period of Greece (1967-1974), 4,000 political prisoners were exiled in the same spaces of the mental hospital which were used as a concentration camp.
 In 1989, Leros came to Europe-wide attention as a result of a scandal involving embezzlement of funds and the maltreatment of about 3,000 mental patients at the mental hospital on the island.
 Funding from the government led to a rapid and substantial improvement in conditions.
 A June 2009 BBC report suggests these improvements have not all been sustained.

-In December 2015, during the European migration crisis, the Greek Government along with the Alternate Migration Policy Minister (Ioannis Mouzalas) and the Mayor of Leros (Michalis Kolias), decided to build a refugees’ reception centre.
-The camp is termed a “hotspot” and is able to shelter up to 1,000 individuals.
+In December 2015, during the European migration crisis, the Greek Government along with the Alternate Migration Policy Minister (Ioannis Mouzalas) and the Mayor of Leros (Michalis Kolias), decided to build a refugees' reception centre.
+The camp is termed a "hotspot" and is able to shelter up to 1,000 individuals.
 The presence of asylum-seekers on Leros is controversial.
-Greek locals have attacked and harassed asylum-seekers and humanitarian aid workers alike.
+There are reports in Arabic media that Greek locals have attacked and harassed asylum-seekers and humanitarian aid workers alike.